om2-ws22/website/_sources/docs/programming-toolkit.md

 mkdir big_data
 ```

-You can noew close the terminal.
+You can now close the terminal.

 ---